Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Pixel-Space Experiments

-For all the datasets (CelebA, Waterbirds, and Camelyon17), we resize images to $64\times64$ resolution and do not apply any data augmentation.
-All baseline methods are also trained under exactly the same preprocessing and resolution. \paragraph{CelebA (Attractive / Smiling).} We consider target label \textit{Attractive} (Not Attractive vs.\ Attractive) and shortcut label \textit{Smiling} (Not Smiling vs.\ Smiling).
-The train and validation splits contain only the two majority groups \textit{Not Attractive, Smiling} and \textit{Attractive, Not Smiling}, while the OOD test split contains all four combinations.
-Table~\ref{tab:celeba_attr_splits} shows the exact statistics.
+For all pixel-space experiments (CelebA, Waterbirds, and Camelyon17), images are resized to $64 \times 64$ resolution.
+No data augmentation is applied.
+All baseline methods are trained under the same preprocessing pipeline and resolution to ensure a fair comparison.

+\textbf{CelebA (Blond Hair / Gender)} The target label is \textit{Blond Hair} (Not Blond vs.\ Blond) and the shortcut label is \textit{Gender} (Female vs.\ Male).
+The train and validation splits contain only the two majority groups, Not Blond Male and Blond Female, while the OOD test split contains all four group combinations.
+Table~\ref{tab:celeba_blond_splits} reports the exact group counts.

-\paragraph{CelebA (Blond Hair / Male).} Here the target label is \textit{Blond Hair} (Not Blond Hair vs.\ Blond Hair), and shortcut label is \textit{Gender} (Female vs.\ Male).
-The train and validation splits contain only the two majority groups \textit{Not Blond Hair, Male} and \textit{Blond Hair, Female}, while the OOD test split contains all four combinations.
-Table~\ref{tab:celeba_blond_splits} shows the exact statistics.
+\textbf{CelebA (Attractive / Smiling)} The target label is \textit{Attractive} (Not Attractive vs.\ Attractive) and the shortcut label is \textit{Smiling} (Not Smiling vs.\ Smiling).
+The train and validation splits contain only the two majority groups, Not Attractive Smiling and Attractive Not Smiling, while the OOD test split contains all four combinations.
+Table~\ref{tab:celeba_attr_splits} reports the exact group counts.

-\paragraph{Waterbirds.} For Waterbirds, the target label is bird type (Landbird vs.\ Waterbird) and the shortcut label is background (Land vs.\ Water).
-Train and validation split contain only the majority groups (Landbird, Land and Waterbird, Water) The OOD test split contains all four groups, as summarized in Table~\ref{tab:waterbirds_splits}.
+\textbf{Waterbirds} The target label is bird type (Landbird vs.\ Waterbird) and the shortcut label is background (Land vs.\ Water).
+Train and validation splits contain only the two majority groups.
+The OOD test split contains all four groups.
+Table~\ref{tab:waterbirds_splits} reports the exact group counts.

-\section{Implementation details}
+\textbf{Camelyon17-WILDS} The task is binary classification of tumor tissue from histopathology slides.
+Images are collected from five hospitals; the standard WILDS split~\cite{bandi2018detection} uses three hospitals for training and two unseen hospitals for OOD evaluation.
+The hospital of origin serves as an implicit shortcut due to systematic differences in staining protocols and scanner calibration across sites.
+No group or hospital labels are provided to any method during training.

+\subsection{Implementation Details}